lolacod/exclude-format-on-save/README.md

 ## Extension Settings

-As of verion 0.0.1 there is not explicit exposure of the needed configurations to VSCode, thus when updating the settings.json file, needed configurations might be greyed out, please ignore it for now.
-In order for the plugin to work the settings.json file, needs to be updated as shown in the example below:
+Currently there is not explicit exposure of the needed configurations to VSCode, thus when updating the settings.json file, configurations might be greyed out, please ignore.
+In order for the plugin to work, settings.json file needs to be updated in a similar way to the example below:

-At the top level a dictionary describing languages and it's *command* to execute:
+Dictionary describing languages and it's *command* to execute:

 ```json
   "lolacod.exclude-format-on-save.supportedLanguages": {